The Challenge (2023 film): Theatrical

 The Challenge was released by Central Partnership, which is part of the Gazprom-Media holding in the Russian Federation.
 As reported by Vedomosti, Central Partnership has developed a new cinema format that contains technical characteristics similar to IMAX, called CosMAX.

 The film had a special screening on 12 April 2023 at a solemn event for politicians dedicated to Cosmonautics Day at the State Kremlin Palace, as well as its world premiere at the Karo 11 October cinema center on New Arbat Avenue in Moscow.
 The film had its Serbian premiere on 20 April at the Cineplexx Galerija in Belgrade, and it was scheduled to be released theatrically at the Baikonur Cosmodrome in Kazakhstan and the Russian Federation on 20 April 2023.

 The Challenge premiered on 2 May in a promotional video showing the cast and crew's impressions of space.
 They were joined by cosmonauts Dmitry Petelin, Sergey Prokopyev and Andrey Fedyaev, and seven other American and Emirati astronauts, all of whom had seen the film onboard the ISS.

 Home media

-The Challenge was released on digital rental in Russia on 1 September 2023, at the Start platform.
+The Challenge was released on digital rental in Russia on 1 September 2023, on the Start platform.